zvdy/kubectl-ai/README.md

 # Troubleshoot issues
 kubectl-ai -quiet "double the capacity for the nginx app"

+# Using Azure OpenAI instead of Gemini
+kubectl-ai --llm-provider=azopenai --model=your_azure_openai_deployment_name_here -quiet "scale the nginx deployment to 5 replicas"

 # Using OpenAI instead of Gemini
 kubectl-ai --llm-provider=openai --model=gpt-4.1 -quiet "scale the nginx deployment to 5 replicas"